UKJaagadhep/Data-science-and-machine-learning/README.md

 Welcome to my GitHub repository where I showcase a collection of hands-on projects in the exciting realms of data science and machine learning! 🌐📊

 🛠️ Technologies Used:
-Python, Jupyter Notebooks, scikit-learn, TensorFlow, PyTorch, Pandas, NumPy, and more.
+Python, Jupyter Notebooks, scikit-learn, TensorFlow, Pandas, NumPy, and more.